The Schmidt number as a universal entanglement measure: Entanglement Measures

 The other way around, any pure state with the same Schmidt number can be considered to be maximally entangled for the universal measure, $E_{\rm uni}$,

-$E_{\rm uni}$ is invariant for pure states with the same Schmidt number but different Schmidt coefficients, the generalization to mixed states is given in Sec.~\ref{SSec:mixed}. \begin{observation} If the LOCC, $\mathcal C_{\mathcal X}$, defining the measure $E$ include the set of local invertables, $\mathcal C_{\rm LI}$, then the entanglement measure is a universal entanglement measure, and $E$ does not depend on the Schmidt coefficients. $\blacksquare$ \end{observation} From the physical point of view it is clear that the number of nonlocal superpositions (the Schmidt number) is a good characterization of entanglement.
-Since local invertable transformations conserve the Schmidt number, the latter itself may serve as a universal entanglement measure.
+In general, the initial measure $E$ is not a universal entanglement measure.
+However, the resulting measure $E_{\rm uni}$ is invariant for pure states with the same Schmidt number but different Schmidt coefficients, the generalization to mixed states is given in Sec.~\ref{SSec:mixed}. \begin{observation} If the LOCC, $\mathcal C_{\mathcal X}$, defining the measure $E$ include the set of local invertibles, $\mathcal C_{\rm LI}$, then the entanglement measure is a universal entanglement measure, and $E$ does not depend on the Schmidt coefficients. $\blacksquare$ \end{observation} It follows that all similar states $\rho=\rho'$, cf. Eq.~(\ref{Eq:SimilarState}), have the same amount of entanglement.
+From the physical point of view it is clear that the number of non-local superpositions (the Schmidt number) is a good characterization of entanglement.
+Since local invertible transformations conserve the Schmidt number, the latter itself may serve as a universal entanglement measure.

-It has been shown, that classes of separable operations can eventually increase the entanglement of a quantum state with respect to a given measure~\cite{Duan}.
-Especially, this problem occurs for entanglement measures using LOCC for distillation protocols only.
-Obviously, the definition of distillability and entanglement are different.
-Thus they must be differently quantified.
-If the amount of entanglement is considered, then Definition~\ref{Def:uniM} is a natural consequence of this section.
-For the quantification of the ability to perform certain quantum tasks, we refer to Sec.~\ref{Sec:PM}.
+In~\cite{Measures} it has been shown for distance-type measures that the idea {\em measure$=$distance$=$amount of entanglement} can be misleading.
+The quantification of the amount of entanglement strongly depends on the choice of the distance.
+Moreover, the general importance of the local invertible operations becomes clear from Theorem~\ref{Theo:LIent}, proving that the property entanglement of a quantum state is unchanged under local invertibles.